M. FRANKLIN PARRISH

 Contact us to discuss your unique objectives with a knowledgeable estate planning attorney serving the Pleasant Hill area.

 Every individual has the need for proper planning.
-In the United States, single individuals currently have an Exemption (i.e., The Applicable Exclusion Amount), of $2 million from federal estate taxation.
+In the United States, single individuals currently have an exemption (i.e., the applicable exclusion amount), of more than $5 million from federal estate taxation.
 Comprehensive estate and tax planning may help you achieve long-term asset protection, as well as avoid unnecessary federal income taxation and federal estate taxation.

 - How will my assets be managed if I become incapacitated?

 - At my date of death, where do I want my assets to go?